chris0x42/SlimMessageBus/docs/intro.md

 #### Per-message DI scope

-For dependency resolution (DI) container plugins that support child scopes, the SMB can be configures to create a DI scope for every message being consumed.
+SMB can be configures to create a DI scope for every message being consumed.
+That is if the DI container chosen supports child scopes.
 This allows to have a scoped `IConsumer<T>` or `IRequestHandler<TRequest, TResponse>` which can have any dependant collaborators that are scoped too (e.g. EF Core DataContext).

 ```cs